filipvabrousek/Exam/Swift exam/9 - Memory, ARC.md

 * this feature enables you to hide the implementation details of your code
 * variables and classes are implicitly internal
 * used for class, var, let

+* private accessible by extension in the same file
+* private no access from subclass (fileprivate yes)

 ```swift
 internal, public, private fileprivate
 ```